SillyFreak/typst-alexandria/src/lib.typ

 ///
 /// -> dict
 #let get-bibliography(
-  /// The prefix for which the bibliography should be retrieved, or `auto` if there is only one
+  /// the prefix for which the bibliography should be retrieved, or `auto` if there is only one
-  /// bibliography and that one should be retrieved.
+  /// bibliography.
   /// -> string | auto
   prefix,
 ) = {